vi/websocat/doc.md

 Internal name for --dump-spec: WssListen

-Listen for secure WebSocket conections on a TCP port
+Listen for secure WebSocket connections on a TCP port

 Example: wss:// echo server + client for testing